 This is a great method to speed up the learning process.
 An individual development plan (IDP) is a document that details an employee's intentions, learning outcomes, and support required to meet their growth goals.

 The best IDPs are based on research into adult learning strategies, experiential learning, and other methods.

 Cross-training means training employees to carry out tasks other than those normally assigned to their role.
 Cross-training can take on many forms - it can be a short-term arrangement or an ad hoc fix.
 Or you can make it an ongoing and fully planned process.

 But don’t expect immediate skill development among employees engaged in cross-training.
-Treat it more like an experiment that shows you whether the employee is interested in learning new skills.
+Treat it more like an experiment that shows you whether the employee is interested in learning new skills and improving their performance.